skynet64/tf-bot/README.md

 1. Insert correct values at the beginning of file `bot.py`

-2. Extract `config.zip` and create directory `data` near the scripts
+2. Download and extract `config.zip` and create directory `data` near the scripts

 3. Run `python3 bot.py`